pydpll/errorutils/README.md

 ### When to use errorutils

 Errorutils enables error checking and handling at the location where the error is generated or captured.
-In general, our recommendation is to use `ExitOnFail()` in places where `panic()` or `logrus.Error()` could be used, `WarnOnFail()` provides notifications to users in cases where the program could continue operating.
+In general, our recommendation is to use `ExitOnFail()` in places where `panic()` or `log.fatal()` could be used, `WarnOnFail()` provides notifications to users in cases where the program could continue operating.
 These functions do not need to be wrapped in if conditions to check for nil.

 ### When not to use errorutils